OWASP/www-chapter-srm-institute-of-science-and-technology/index.md

-Our Recent Events! <!-- You should keep this section as it will populate your meetup events -->
+Our Chapter Meetings! <!-- You should keep this section as it will populate your meetup events -->
 ---------------------

 ## Upcoming Meetup: <br>